 Skip to content

-For more than sixty years, Martha Diamond (1944–2023) created paintings and works on paper that capture the essence of the metropolis.
+For more than sixty years, Martha Diamond (b.
+1944, d.
+2023) created paintings and works on paper that capture the essence of the metropolis.
 Beginning in the late 1960s, Diamond immersed herself in the downtown Manhattan art and poetry communities of the New York School, finding direct inspiration from her lived experiences and from such earlier painters as Willem de Kooning, Franz Kline, and Jackson Pollock.
 While the city has become her signature motif, her work exhibits a keen sense of exploration, placing her on a trajectory that has taken her far beyond the Manhattan skyline and into the realm of abstraction.
 Her deft command of her materials produces rich greens and blues, vibrant reds and yellows, rendered in bravura brushstrokes that demonstrate an intuitive understanding of color and light as well as structure and shape.
 The textures and colors that characterize Diamond’s work—more commonly associated with sweeping landscape vistas—encourage contemplation, meditation, and a deep engagement between viewer and canvas.
 While Diamond admits to connecting through her art with the outside world, she also responds directly to the materials she works with.
-“If I express anything, it's how the brush works,” she has said.
+“If I express anything, it’s how the brush works,” she has said.
 “Not my emotion.”

 Info-Links